Nayro-09/fivem-doors-manager/readme.md

 ### Features
 - Optimized
-- Based on a database (all state stay persistant after a server restart/shutdown)
+- Database (all states remain persistent after a server restart/stop)
 - Item to open a door
 - Can be private (require a job to open)
 - Breach system